FerrisChat/ferriswheel/docs/ferriswheel.rst

     Called when a message is sent in a channel.

-.. function:: on_message_edit(old, new)
+.. function:: on_message_update(old, new)

-    Called when a message is edited.
+    Called when a message is updated.

     :param old: The old :class:`~Message`.
     :param new: The new :class:`~message`.